seanchas116/glob-loader/README.md

 ### `dir.pattern` file

-Pattern is relative to the file.
+Pattern is relative to the file directory.

 ```
 ./dir/**/*.js